 Printable Info Sheet

-Mangrove trees are an indigenous species to Florida and a major contributor to the state's marine environment.
-The mangrove tree is a halophyte, a plant that thrives in salty conditions.
-It has the ability to grow where no other tree can, thereby making significant contributions that benefit the environment.
-Their coverage of coastal shorelines and wetlands provides many diverse species of birds, mammals, crustacea, and fish a unique, irreplaceable habitat.
+Mangrove trees are an indigenous species to tropical as-well-as subtropical regions with approximately 70 idenitified species worldwide.
+They are a major contributor to the littoral and marine environments.
+Mangrove trees are halophytes, plants that thrives in salty conditions.
+Mangroves have the ability to grow where no other tree can, thereby making significant contributions that benefit the coastal ecology.
+Their coverage of shorelines and wetlands provides many diverse species of birds, mammals, crustacea, and fish a unique, irreplaceable habitat.
 Mangroves preserve water quality and reduce pollution by filtering suspended material and assimilating dissolved nutrients.

 The tree is the foundation in a complex marine food chain and the detrital food cycle.
 The detrital food cycle was discovered by two biologists from the University of Miami, Eric Heald & William Odum, in 1969.
 As mangrove leaves drop into tidal waters they are colonized within a few hours by marine fungi and bacteria that convert difficult to digest carbon compounds into nitrogen rich detritus material.
 The resulting pieces covered with microorganisms become food for the smallest animals such as worms, snails, shrimp, mollusks, mussels, barnacles, clams, oysters, and the larger commercially important striped mullet.
 These detritus eaters are food for carnivores including crabs and fish, subsequently birds and game fish follow the food chain, culminating with man.
 Many of these species, whose continued existence depends on thriving mangroves, are endangered or threatened.
 It has been estimated that 75% of the game fish and 90% of the commercial species in south Florida rely on the mangrove system.
 The value of red mangrove prop root habitat for a variety of fishes and invertebrates has been quantitatively documented.
 Data suggest that the prop root environment may be equally or more important to juveniles than are sea grass beds, on a comparable area basis.
 Discovery of the importance of mangroves in the marine food chain dramatically changed the respective governmental regulation of coastal land use and development.